-Graham Young’s Rough Upbrining And Early Obsession
+Graham Young’s Rough Upbringing And Early Obsession With Chemistry

 He neglected his peers and took up solitary hobbies.
 These included a particular fascination with chemistry and toxicology.
 They also included reading about notorious murderers.

 He would serve tea laced with poisonous concoctions to his family and schoolmates.
-In 1961 his stepmother, Molly, starting developing bad stomach cramps.
+In 1961, his stepmother Molly started developing bad stomach cramps.
 Young’s father and older sister began to suffer similar pains soon after.
-A classmate named Christopher Williams developed similar symptoms.
+Then, a classmate named Christopher Williams developed similar symptoms.

-But nobody suspected that Young had anything to do with the mysterious illnesses.
+But nobody suspected that Graham Young had anything to do with the mysterious illnesses.
 They assumed it was some kind of contagious stomach bug.

-Matters took a turn when Young’s sister, Winifred, once again became extremely ill while on her way to work.
+Matters took a turn when Graham Young’s sister, Winifred, once again became extremely ill while on her way to work.
 She was taken to the hospital, where doctors discovered belladonna, the ancient extract of deadly nightshade, in her system.

 Meanwhile, Young’s behavior had gotten progressively more bizarre.
-He idolized Hitler and started wearing a swastika.
+He idolized Adolf Hitler and started wearing a swastika.
 One of his science experiments also blew up in the kitchen of the family home.

 But Young’s aunt – the one he had lived with as a young child – knew about his fascination was poison and became suspicious.
 She had him sent to a psychiatrist who recommended calling the police.

-Young’s Bizarre Release And “Second Chance”
+Graham Young’s Release And ‘Second Chance’

 Once released, what else would Young do but work at a laboratory that manufactured infrared lenses for military equipment made from thallium?

-He went to work at John Hadland Laboratories, where his employers were aware of his psychiatric stay but didn’t know the reason behind it, or his criminal history for that matter.
+He went to work at John Hadland Laboratories, where his employers were aware of his psychiatric stay but didn’t know the reason behind it or his criminal history, for that matter.
 As such, when Young offered to make coffee and tea for his coworkers, they merely viewed it as a kind gesture.

 A second death, that of 60-year-old Fred Biggs, occurred soon after.
 By this point, nearly 70 employees had experienced similar symptoms of the two men who died.
 Suspicions began to arise yet again.